Mackenzie-Frey/backend-curriculum-site/module1/lessons/each.md

 puts capitazed_names
 ```

 Since we know that **each returns the original array** we need to create some placeholder container to store our _new_ collection.
-You will often hear this placeholder called the **aggregator**, and in this example our aggregator is the collection that `capitalized_names` is pointing to.
-You can also think of `capitalized_names` as the aggregator.

-The thing to remember is that when you are using \#each, you will almost always use some sort of aggregator or other container to hold the result that you want - in this case, the names capitalized.
+In Mod 1, you may hear this placeholder called the accumulator or the aggregator.
+The thing to remember is that when you are using \#each, you will almost always use some sort of placeholder to preserve the result that you want - in this case, the names capitalized.
 Without the placeholder, you will not be able to access the information that you want!

 ## Get a Subset of a Collection